Starlight for Kafka security

 -

-Enable authorization and assign superusers for the Pulsar broker.
+Enable authorization and assign superusers for the Pulsar broker:

-authorizationEnabled=true
+authorizationEnabled=true -

 Generate JWT tokens.
 A token is the credential associated with a user.
 The association is done through the

-, though they are exactly the same concept.Use this command to require the generated token to have a
+principalorrole.
+In the case of JWT tokens, this field is typically referred assubject, though they are exactly the same concept.Use this command to require the generated token to have a

-field set:bin/pulsar tokens create --secret-key file:///path/to/secret.key \ --subject <user-role>
+subjectfield set:bin/pulsar tokens create --secret-key file:///path/to/secret.key \ --subject <user-role>This command prints the token string on

-. -
+stdout. -

-created above:bin/pulsar-admin --auth-plugin "org.apache.pulsar.client.impl.auth.AuthenticationToken" --auth-params "token:<token-of-super-user-role>" \ namespaces grant-permission <tenant>/<namespace> \ --role <user-role> \ --actions produce,consume
+user-rolecreated above:bin/pulsar-admin --auth-plugin "org.apache.pulsar.client.impl.auth.AuthenticationToken" --auth-params "token:<token-of-super-user-role>" \ namespaces grant-permission <tenant>/<namespace> \ --role <user-role> \ --actions produce,consume

 SSL encryption